 You will lose your eligibility for any good driver discounts if you commit a severe traffic violation, making SR-22 insurance in Minnesota even more expensive.

-Prices for SR-22 auto insurance policies depend on the severity of the violation.
+SR-22 auto insurance policy rates depend on the severity of the violation.
 For example, a hit-and-run will result in especially high rates.

 What Is SR-22 Insurance in Minnesota?
 Who Needs It?
 How Do You Get It?